 the new research aircraft for atmospheric research and earth observation

-- Certifcation flight tests for the GLORIA instrument, for the KITsonde dropsondes and for the POLSTRACC exterior aircraft configuration.
-Planned from February 9 until April 10, 2015.
+In the past 9 weeks a series of certifcation flight tests for the GLORIA instrument, for the new KIT dropsondes and for the POLSTRACC exterior aircraft configuration have been successfully performed with HALO.

 - CHARM-F mission, including certification and scientific test flights.
 Planned from April 13 until April 30, 2015.